HieuTran2002/USB_Wifi/README.md

         - [ ] Delete.
     - [ ] Locking and access switching mechanism for USB and HTTP.
     - [ ] Problem: TinyUSB can work it direct memory access but VFS still unknown.
-        - Mentioned [this](https://github.com/espressif/esp-idf/issues/12990) but still no solution yet.
+        - Mentioned in [this](https://github.com/espressif/esp-idf/issues/12990) but still no concrete solution yet.
 - [ ] Software developemnt.
     - [ ] Basic utility functions (backend).
     - [ ] UI development (frontend).